Medical expert of the article

 - chronic renal failure;

-- diseases of the gastrointestinal tract, in which the absorption of calcium in the intestine decreases;
+- diseases of the gastrointestinal tract, in which the absorption of calcium in the intestine is reduced;

 - prolonged immobilization;

-- malnutrition (vitamin D deficiency, reduced calcium intake);
+- nutritional deficiencies (vitamin D deficiency, decreased calcium intake);

 - excessive consumption of alcohol, coffee, smoking;

-- To confirm the diagnosis of osteoporosis or osteopenia, it is necessary to determine bone mineral density (BMD) using bone densitometry.
-Gold standard among the methods of bone densitometry is dual-energy x-ray densitometry.
+- To confirm the diagnosis of osteoporosis or osteopenia, bone mineral density (BMD) must be determined using bone densitometry.
+The gold standard among bone densitometry methods is dual-energy X-ray densitometry.

-- There are also single-photon densitometers for measuring BMD bristles, distal forearm and shin bones.
-However, it should be borne in mind that the BMD of the distal bone in most women in the menopausal period differs little from those in the norm and does not always reflect the age-related metabolic changes.
+- There are also single-photon densitometers for measuring BMD of the hand, distal forearm and shin bones.
+However, it should be taken into account that BMD indicators of the distal bone sections in most women in the climacteric period differ little from those in the norm and do not always reflect age-related metabolic changes.

-- Ultrasonic densitometry of the calcaneus is also used to diagnose osteoporosis.
+- Ultrasound densitometry of the calcaneus is also used to diagnose osteoporosis.

-- X-ray diagnosis is informative only if more than 30% of bone mass is lost.
+- X-ray diagnostics are informative only when there is a loss of more than 30% of bone mass.

 - Biochemical markers of bone resorption in urine: